 Hypertrophic osteodystrophy (HOD) is a very rare disease of large breed puppies, usually two to eight months of age.
 The puppy will be lethargic, painful, and may have a fever.
 The ends of the affected long bones will have a characteristic pattern on an x-ray.
 These puppies may recover fully, may recover but with some deformities, or may die from the disease.

 There are a number of other, less frequently seen, diseases that can cause limping in puppies: Lyme disease, Anaplasmosis, meningitis, and immune- mediated polyarthritis.
 But undoubtedly, the most common cause of lameness in puppies is, of course, trauma, as puppies can be wild and crazy!

-WE WILL HONOR ALL COMPETITOR'S COUPONS
+WE WILL HONOR ALL COMPETITORS' COUPONS IN BASTROP COUNTY

 ASK ABOUT OUR NAIL TRIM LOYALTY REWARD PROGRAM AND OUR FOOD LOYALTY REWARD PROGRAM CARD